 At flows of 136Ml/d or less, the lower Afon Tywi is considered to be under hydrodynamic and hydro-ecological stress.
 On those occasions when releases from Llyn Brianne reservoir are reduced by 20Ml/d, to support a reduced instantaneous daily maintained flow of 116Ml/d downstream of the Nantgaredig abstraction, this reduction represents a 14.7% reduction in flow which would be assessed as a minor hydrological impact, albeit only occurring on occasional days and for less than a week at a time (due to the 136Ml/d rolling average maintained flow requirement).
-No reduction to the summer low and extreme low flow statistics of Q95 and Q99 are anticipated, as both these values are above the figure of 136Ml/d below which additional reservoir releases are required (as measured at the Capel Dewi gauge).
+No reduction to the summer low and extreme low flow statistics of $Q{95}$ and $Q{99}$ are anticipated, as both these values are above the figure of 136Ml/d below which additional reservoir releases are required (as measured at the Capel Dewi gauge).

 At the tidal limit, located 5.7km downstream of the Nantgaredig intake, the catchment area has increased by around 2% relative to the Capel Dewi gauging station and therefore some further flow accretion may be anticipated.
-However, at the minimum flows (below the $Q{99}$ flow statistic) at which the impacts of this drought order are experienced, such flow accretion would be marginal.
+However, at the minimum flows (below the Q99 flow statistic) at which the impacts of this drought order are experienced, such flow accretion would be marginal.
 Based on the minimum gauged flows at Capel Dewi, such additional flow accretion would be estimated to be no more than around 2Ml/d.
 The occasional flow reductions of 20Ml/d due to the lowering of the instantaneous daily maintained flow downstream of Nantgaredig would be equivalent to a 14.5% flow reduction at the tidal limit and therefore the hydrological impact of the drought order at the tidal limit and below would be assessed as minor.

 Below the tidal limit, two further tributaries contribute freshwater flow to the tidal reach of the Afon Tywi upstream of the boundary of the Carmarthen Bay and Estuaries SAC.
-The first is the Afon Gwili, with its tidal limit just upstream of the confluence with Afon Tywi (grid reference SN43302150) and a catchment area of 148.06km.
-The second is the Tawelan Brook, with its tidal limit at the confluence with the Afon Tywi (grid reference SN40451945) and a catchment area of 19.13km.
-There are no gauged flows available for these tributaries, however by apportionment using relative catchment areas the flow contribution can be estimated from the gauged flow values at Capel Dewi gauging station.
-At minimum flows, there is therefore an estimated further 14.1Ml/d of freshwater flow into the Afon Tywi upstream of the SAC boundary.
+The first is the Afon Gwili, with its tidal limit just upstream of the confluence with Afon Tywi (grid reference SN43302150) and a catchment area of 148.06km2.
+The second is the Tawelan Brook, with its tidal limit at the confluence with the Afon Tywi (grid reference SN40451945) and a catchment area of 19.13km2.

+Based on the NRW daily flow data for the Afon Gwili at Glangwili, which covers the period 1968 to 2018, the gauged flow statistics for the Afon Gwili are: Q95=43.9 Ml/d, Q99=23.8 Ml/d with a minimum flow of 12.8 Ml/d.
+There are no gauged flows available for the Tawelan Brook, however by apportionment using relative catchment areas the flow contribution can be estimated from the gauged flow values at Capel Dewi gauging station, giving a minimum flow of approximately 1.4 Ml/d.
+At minimum flows, there is therefore an estimated further 14.2Ml/d of freshwater flow into the Afon Tywi upstream of the SAC boundary.
 The occasional 20Ml/d flow reduction due to the drought order would therefore represent a 13.3% reduction in flows in this reach, so the hydrological impact would be assessed as minor.